 Make your own delicious peanut butter cup candy at home!
 These mini peanut butter cups take just a few minutes to assemble.
 Sprinkle some sea salt on top to take the flavor up a notch!

-I hope you’ll enjoy these healthy Halloween treats, and I can’t wait to hear which ones you try!
-Please leave a comment below to let me know how it goes, and if you have any more suggestions, I’d love to hear about those, too!
+I hope you’ll enjoy these healthy Halloween treats soon.
+I can’t wait to hear which ones you try!